MarcoLucidi01/QuickMediaMute/readme.md

 i'm not an "Android developer", so i won't bother putting this thing on the playstore (this was in fact my first Android "app").

-otherwise you can build the `.apk` yourself if you don't trust me :)
+otherwise you can build the `.apk` yourself if you don't trust me :), run:

+    $ ANDROID_HOME=$HOME/Android/Sdk ./gradlew assembleRelease

+(you need the Android SDK of course), then the `.apk` will be at:

+    app/build/outputs/apk/release/io.github.marcolucidi01.quickmediamute-v1.0.0-release.apk

 thanks
 ------